 Greek island: Andros – Distance from Athens: 1 hour and 10 minutes

 Andros is an island well-known to the Greeks, thanks to its proximity to Athens and its natural beauty.
 In fact, Andros is the greenest island of the Cyclades.
 Carpeted with lush vegetation, Andros is the ultimate destination for nature lovers.
-Hiking is unsurprisingly a popular activity to do in Andros, as there are many hiking paths that cross the island!
+Hiking is unsurprisingly a popular activity to do in Andros, as many hiking paths cross the island!

 Except for its natural beauty, though Andros stands out for its cosmopolitan charm.
 The island’s capital, Chora Andros, is full of elegant mansions and neoclassical buildings that will make you feel transported to another era.
 Seriously, the architecture of Andros will make you fall even deeper in love with this island!

 And don’t get us started with the beaches!
 From cosmopolitan to isolated and from organized to unspoiled, the beaches of Andros cover all the tastes.
 They do have one thing in common, though: they all have beautiful settings!

 Greek island: Aegina – Distance from Athens: 40 minutes